babashka/babashka/README.md

 A note on style.
 Babashka recommends the following:

-- Only use `*input*` and aliases without require in bash one-liners.
+- Only use `*input*` and aliases without an explicit require in bash one-liners.

   Do this: